johangwbasson/apache-kafka-eventbus-spring/README.md

 # apache-kafka-eventbus-spring

-Using Apache Kafka as an Eventbus in Spring
+This is the code for the blog post [Using Apache Kafka as an Eventbus in Spring](https://johanbasson.net/posts/kafka-eventbus-spring/)